 Finally, there is a strong element of path-dependency in urban development that shapes decision strategies with regard to pluvial FRM and its uncertainties.
 The set of possible decisions to be made today and in the future is limited by the decisions that have been made in the past, even though past circumstances may no longer be relevant.
-Thus virtually aall major cities have an old centre where the risk of pluvial flooding can be relatively high, but where it is difficult and expensive to alter drainage systems or change urban layouts, thus limiting the range of feasible risk management options.
+Thus virtually all major cities have an old centre where the risk of pluvial flooding can be relatively high, but where it is difficult and expensive to alter drainage systems or change urban layouts, thus limiting the range of feasible risk management options.
 Rotterdam and Lisbon were able to consider some flood risk reduction measures in suburban areas to relieve their city centres, but for inner-city Camden this is not an option.

 6. Conclusions

-The risk of flooding in the future is undoubtedly surrounded by uncertainty, and urban floods are perhaps at the centre of this web of uncertainties.
+The risk of flooding in the future is undoubtedly surrounded by uncertainty, and urban pluvial floods are perhaps at the centre of this web of uncertainties.
 Yet decision-makers today have to make decisions on the basis of incomplete knowledge.

 We believe our ex post analysis, with its combination of document analysis to study the written policies of the three cities and interviews to highlight issues and problems in decision making, has made a start in illustrating a wider range of uncertainties (and some complementary near-certainties) than is foregrounded in the current general understanding of and approach to uncertainty in the traditional flood risk management literature.
 We suggest, as a result, that to help flood risk decision making under uncertainty we should also seek to address the extended categories of uncertainties which we found in our research in our three cities and try to minimise them or perhaps seek to model them more fully in ex ante analyses.